docs

 Path A. Stay with your existing non-OAuth flow

-If your application does not need OAuth and you do not need the setup wizard, you do not have to run the wizard at all.
+If your application does not need OAuth and you do not need the vuMailKit Email Setup Wizard, you do not have to import or run the vuMailKit Email Setup Wizard at all.

 In that case: